Motivation, confidence and having an “I got this” mindset will help you become the poker player (and person) you want to be.

 You’re here because you have a desire to become a great poker player, maybe even a pro.
 The path to poker success is long and difficult, and to sustain your journey, you need to know your WHY.

-Whip out your poker journal and write out your answer to each question to discover your WHY:
+Whip out your poker journal (click here for my free 21-page Poker Journal) and write out your answer to each question to discover your WHY: